 So, let your child play!
-Send him outside in various weather conditions such as snow and rain.
+Let your child play outside in various weather conditions such as snow and rain.

 Go play with your child!
 There is nothing in the world your child would rather do than play with you!

 How can I play with my child?